 Web services (“SuiteTalk”) must be enabled in Setup>Company>Enable Features>Suitecloud.
 A full admin user must be used to establish the initial connection; however, MineralTree users do not have to be NetSuite users.
+Please note that the person who enters the access tokens into MineralTree to initiate the sync must remain an Accounting Manager in the system.

 NetSuite OneWorld Configurations